 While serious car accident injuries will likely need surgery right away, non-life-threatening injuries are not exactly exempt from surgery altogether.
 In fact, a car accident injury, combined with natural wear and tear, may require the need for surgery later in life.
 This is especially true for patients who don’t seek some type of treatment to avoid these complications down the road.
 Physical therapy helps strengthen vulnerable muscles, tendons, and ligaments, which in turn, helps protect various structures throughout the body.
 Plus, it’s safe to assume that physical therapy is a much more cost-effective solution for treating your pain, and it doesn’t require the downtime that is needed for surgery.

 Don’t delay any longer!
 If you’re experiencing pain from a new or old car accident injury, call an OSR Physical Therapy location today to schedule your appointment.
-Or, visit the “Request and Appt.” tab on the website!
-We look forward to meeting you and helping you on your road to recovery.
+We look forward to meeting you and helping you on your road to recovery after your car accident.

 The advice and information contained in this article are for educational purposes only and is not intended to replace or counter a physician’s advice or judgment.
 Please always consult your physician before taking any advice learned here or in any other educational medical material.